sepulchered/sepulchered.github.io/_posts/2019-06-25-how-to-write-posts-to-github-from-stackedit.md

 That's it - have a happy blogging time.

-PS: I'm not sure that extra features of StackEdit will work with .md files, so
+PS: I'm not sure that extra features of StackEdit will work with .md files - haven't tried it yet.
+Anyway StackEdit have an option to process markdown itself and upload .html files (so if I'll need it - I'll try exporting to html and uploading already processed post).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwNTM0MzU0OSwxMDI2NjM5ODI4LC0xMz
+eyJoaXN0b3J5IjpbNzM3NTE0MjE2LDEwMjY2Mzk4MjgsLTEzNT
-U1MjkzMjldfQ==
+UyOTMyOV19
 -->